dealscratcher-dev/hello/Docs/retailer-journey.md

 ## 2. Set Pricing Logic
 Once approved, you’ll choose how to handle incoming shopper bids:
-- Auto-approve (e.g., price-match, banner price)
-- Review manually via the Retailer Dashboard
+ Review manually via the Retailer Dashboard

 ## 3. Start Receiving Buyer Interest
 Your brand card becomes visible in our extension and discovery page.